ibm-granite/granite-guardian/README.md

 ## Overview

-The Granite Guardian models are a collection of models designed to detect risks in prompts and responses.
+The Granite Guardian family is a collection of models designed to judge if the input prompts and the output responses of an LLM based system meet specified criteria.
+The models come pre-baked with certain criteria including but not limited to: jailbreak attempts, profanity, and hallucinations related to tool calls and retrieval augmented generation in agent-based systems.
+Additionally, the models also allow users to bring their own criteria and tailor the judging behavior to specific use-cases.

-Trained on instruction fine-tuned Granite languages models, these models can help with risk detection along many key dimensions catalogued in the [IBM AI Risk Atlas](https://www.ibm.com/docs/en/watsonx/saas?topic=ai-risk-atlas).
+Trained on instruction fine-tuned Granite languages models, these models can help with detection along many key dimensions catalogued in the [IBM AI Risk Atlas](https://www.ibm.com/docs/en/watsonx/saas?topic=ai-risk-atlas).
 These models are trained on unique data comprising human annotations from socioeconomically diverse people and synthetic data informed by internal red-teaming.
 They outperform similar models on standard benchmarks.